doki-doki-ai-edition/Mod/README.md

 1. An error happened and you should check your `log.txt` file in the main folder and send it in #support
 2. Hardware limitation.
 If you don't have a good enough device then it's going to take a while to respond.

+If it's a hardware limitation you should check out this project https://github.com/zeeblo/DDAE-Groq which uses an API version of the mod.

 ## Are the models uncensored

 It depends on what model you're using.
 You can go to https://ollama.com/library to find uncensored models but they may not follow the system prompt as well which would cause the game to not function correctly.